Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A first model violating the Shizuta-Kawashima condition

-Define the left eigenprojectors onto the null space of the linear source term and its complementing We will use the notation $\Lambda$ to indicate the operator associated with the symbol $|\xi|$ (but also for $|\xi-\eta|$ and $|\eta|$), while $R$ denotes the Riesz transform. \\ Let us recall the decay estimates from \cite{BHN}.
+Define the left eigenprojectors onto the null space of the linear source term $L_1=(1, 0, 0), \; L_3=(0, 0, 1),$ and its complementing $L_{2}=(0, 1, 0).$ We will use the notation $\Lambda:=Op(|\xi|)$ (but also for $|\xi-\eta|$ and $|\eta|$), while $R$ denotes the Riesz transform.
+Occasionally we identity symbols with related operators.\\ Let us recall the decay estimates from \cite{BHN}.